alexcasalboni/aws-lambda-power-tuning/README-INPUT-OUTPUT.md

 * **postProcessorARN** (string): it must be the ARN of a Lambda function; if provided, the function will be invoked after every invocation of `lambdaARN`; more details below in the [Pre/Post-processing functions section](#user-content-prepost-processing-functions)

+## State machine input (at deployment time)

+The CloudFormation template accepts the following parameters:

-Additionally, you can specify a list of power values at deploy-time in the `PowerValues` CloudFormation parameter.
-These power values will be used as the default in case no `powerValues` input parameter is provided.
+* **PowerValues** (list of numbers): these power values will be used as the default in case no `powerValues` input parameter is provided at execution time
+* **visualizationURL** (string): the base URL for the visualization tool, by default it's `lambda-power-tuning.show` but you could use your own custom tool
+* **totalExecutionTimeout** (number in seconds, default=`300`): the timeout in seconds applied to all functions of the state machine
+* **lambdaResource** (string, default=`*`): the `Resource` used in IAM policies; it's `*` by default but you could restrict it to a prefix or a specific function ARN
+* **permissionsBoundary** (string): the ARN of a permissions boundary (policy), applied to all functions of the state machine

 Please note that the total execution time should stay below 300 seconds (5 min), which is the default timeout.
-You can customize this timeout at deploy time with the `totalExecutionTimeout` CloudFormation parameter.
 You can easily estimate the total execution timout based on the average duration of your functions.
 For example, if your function's average execution time is 5 seconds and you haven't enabled `parallelInvocation`, you should set `totalExecutionTimeout` to at least `num * 5`: 50 seconds if `num=10`, 500 seconds if `num=100`, and so on.
 If you have enabled `parallelInvocation`, usually you don't need to tune the value of `totalExecutionTimeout` unless your average execution time is above 5 min.

 ### Usage in CI/CD pipelines